wallytutor/WallyToolbox.jl/docs/src/Teaching/Elmer/Guided-Tour.md

 - Support to mathematical operations in SIF through MATC, which has its own [syntax and documentation](https://www.nic.funet.fi/pub/sci/physics/elmer/doc/MATCManual.pdf).
 It can be used, *e.g.* for computing temperature dependent properties, what can be helpful for simple expressions (instead of writing Fortran 90 code for extensions).

-- Before running in parallel a working case running in serial is required;
+- Before running in parallel a working case running in serial is required; using `ElmerGUI` this can be enabled in `Run > Parallel settings...`.
+Notice that after running postprocessing of `.pvtu` needs to be done in ParaView directly.

 ## Postprocessing